Choral: Object-Oriented Choreographic Programming: Evaluation

 To get more concrete observations and data, we manually implemented in Akka three choreographies presented in this paper, namely DistAuth (see \cref{sec:use_cases_distAuth}), MergeSort (see \cref{sec:use_cases_merge_sort}), and Karatsuba (see the beginning in this section).
 In \cref{tab:choral-vs-akka}, we compare the sizes of the three codebases for each example in terms of lines of code (LOC).
 Specifically, we report: the size of the Choral implementation, the size of the Java code generated from the Choral implementation, and the size of the manually-written Akka implementation.

 The comparison between the implementations of DistAuth is straightforward.
-The main difference lies on the fact that Akka follows a reactive programming style that dictates the usage of fields and messages of different types inside each actor to track the (local) status of the protocol.
-The flow of interactions becomes thus implicit, and needs to be reconstructed by the expected asynchronous activations of methods at actors---a similar observation has already been made by \citet{WKS18}.
+The main difference lies in the fact that Akka follows a reactive programming style that dictates the usage of fields and messages of different types inside each actor to track the (local) status of the protocol.
+The flow of interactions becomes thus implicit, and needs to be reconstructed by the expected asynchronous activations of methods at actors -- a similar observation has already been made by \citet{WKS18}.
 Differently, in Choral the flow of interactions is made explicit by our type system and sequencing of actions.
 This difference makes the Choral codebase quite shorter, since the fields and message types used to implement causal dependencies in Akka add boilerplate code.
 The structures of the components between the generated Choral code and the Akka implementation follow the same pattern, i.e., we have one class for each participant (the Client, the Service, and the IP from \cref{sec:use_cases_distAuth}).

-We then moved to implement the MergeSort and Karatsuba examples, because their recursive nature make them a good fit for reactive programming as in Akka.
+We then moved to implementing the MergeSort and Karatsuba examples, because their recursive nature makes them a good fit for reactive programming as in Akka.
 Indeed, differently from the DistAuth implementation that had a one-to-one correspondence between the Choral-generated and Akka-based classes, the Akka implementations of MergeSort and Karatsuba rely mainly on a single class that defines the implementation of all roles.
 We find that the actor paradigm and the programming style we used for Choral in this article promote different ways of dealing with recursion.
-For the Akka implementation we followed the idiomatic approach of creating a new actor for each new recursive call of the distributed algorithm.
-By contrast, in the Choral-generated Java implementation each distributed recursive call corresponds to the participants coordinating the entering into and exiting out from local stacks, which implicitly guarantees the separation of the data belonging to different stages of the distributed algorithm.
-In other words, our Choral implementation uses just three actors that exchange role in recursive calls.
-Adopting the ``one class'' style for Akka helps keeping the codebase small (the Java implementation generated from Choral is bigger for MergeSort), but makes the implementation tightly coupled.
+For the Akka implementation, we followed the idiomatic approach of creating a new actor for each new recursive call of the distributed algorithm.
+By contrast, in the Choral implementations, it is natural to use the same participants in recursive calls by switching their roles as shown in \cref{sec:use_cases_merge_sort,sec:karatsuba} -- this lowers complexity and performance costs wrt coordination, since we avoid creating and managing new participants.
+Adopting the `one class' style for Akka helps keep the codebase small (the Java implementation generated from Choral is bigger for MergeSort), but makes the implementation tightly coupled.